comp426-2023-spring/.github/.github/ISSUE_TEMPLATE/something_else.md

 2. [ ] I do not think that this should be posted as a question in the discussions instead of as an issue.
 3. [ ] I attempted to figure out what is going on myself.

-None of the above, create an issue
+Did all of the above and still need help?
+Create an issue.
 ------------------------------------------------------------------

 Refer to these articles to better understand how to effectively report an issue in GitHub: